Jerry Maren, last surviving Munchkin from 'Wizard of Oz,' dies at 98

-Jerry Maren, who called himself the last living actor to have played a Munchkin in The Wizard of Oz, died last week in San Diego, age 98.
+Jerry Maren, who called himself the last living actor to have played a Munchkin in The Wizard of Oz, died last week in San Diego at age 98.

-The San Diego County Medical Examiner's office confirmed to USA TODAY That a death certificate was issued for Gerard Marenghi (the actor's birth name), who died May 24 at a residence in the La Jolla neighborhood of San Diego.
+The San Diego County Medical Examiner's office confirmed to USA TODAY that a death certificate was issued for Gerard Marenghi (the actor's birth name), who died May 24 at a residence in the city's La Jolla neighborhood.

 Maren, a Boston native, was best known for playing a member of the Lollipop Guild, the group of little people who welcome Dorothy to Munchkin Land in Oz.
 He's the one in green, tap dancing as they sing.